stephlj/slopey/README.md

 Ensure that datadir has a global params.yml file.

-Because Steph does have a crazy directory structure with spaces, need to create a symbolic link to each data directory.
+Because Steph does have a crazy directory structure with spaces, you will need to create a symbolic link to each data directory.
 In Terminal, run:

 ```bash
 cd “~/Documents/UCSF/.../Symlinks_Data”